hphelion/documentation/devplatform/workbook/helloworld/helloworld.java.md

 	        </dependency>
 	    </dependencies>
 	</project>

+## Run the Application

+1. Open the Helion Management Console.
+This is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window..

+2. Click **Applications**.

+3. If the file push was successful, you should see **Hello World** in the list of available applications.

+4. The status of the application should be `Online`.
+Click the name of the application to launch it.

+5. In the upper right-hand corner, click **View App**.

+6. You should see a simple text message: `Hello World!`

 ##Key Learnings
 1. ALS requires configuration information to create an environment for your app.
 Tools like Maven generate the *pom.xml* file for you.